T-erry/book-store/README.md

 Bookstore - This a Django application that allows users to browse books, view details of individual books, and leave reviews (after logging in).
 The Django admin interface is used to manage books and reviews (Create, Read, Update, Delete - CRUD).

 ## Setup
 ### The first thing to do is to clone the repository:

-$ git clonegit @github.com:T-erry/book-store.git
+ - $ git clone git@github.com:T-erry/book-store.git
-$ cd bookstore_project
+ -  $ cd book-store

 ###  Create a virtual environment to install dependencies in and activate it:

-$ virtualenv2 .venv
+- $ virtualenv2 .venv
-$ source .venv/bin/activate
+- $ source .venv/bin/activate

 ### Then install the dependencies:
-(env)$ pip install -r requirements.txt

-### Once pip has finished downloading the dependencies:#  BookStore application

-## Project name

-Bookstore - This a Django application that allows users to browse books, view details of individual books, and leave reviews (after logging in).
-The Django admin interface is used to manage books and reviews (Create, Read, Update, Delete - CRUD).

-## Setup
-### The first thing to do is to clone the repository:

-$ git clonegit @github.com:T-erry/book-store.git
-$ cd bookstore_project

-### Create a virtual environment to install dependencies in and activate it:

-$ virtualenv2 .venv
-$ source .venv/bin/activate

-### Then install the dependencies:
-(env)$ pip install -r requirements.txt
+- (env)$ pip install -r requirements.txt

 ### Once pip has finished downloading the dependencies:
 (env)$ cd project